 This is by no means an exhaustive list, but I hope it gives your cemetery and tombstone research a boost!
 What's your favorite online cemetery resource?

 Two of the priceless faces of genealogy: my great-grandparents, Charles Cleveland Ballenger (1882-1953) and Irene Pearl Clark Ballenger (1887-1965).

 Note: Many geneabloggers are posting photos of their ancestors in response to an offensive image published by the LA Weekly.
 You can read Thomas MacEntee's post about the image and see bloggers' responses here.

 June 4, 2011

 My g-g-g-grandfather, Charles BALLENGER, came to Athens County, Ohio sometime between 1833 and 1840.
-As yet, I don’t know who his parents were or where he came from.
-Charles is almost certainly related (brothers? cousins?) to James BALLENGER (died 1855) and William BALLENGER, who came to Athens Co. about the same time and lived next door to him.
+I am working to establish proof of his parents and where he came from.
+Charles is almost certainly related to James BALLENGER (died 1855) and William BALLENGER, who came to Athens County about the same time and lived next door to him.
 The surname is sometimes spelled Ballinger.